apache/logging-flume-site/README.md

 Publishing the Apache Flume web site requires:

-1. Clone this repository into a local directory.
+1. Clone https://github.com/apache/flume-site into a local directory.
-2. Checking out the asf-staging branch.
+2. Check out the asf-staging branch.
-3. Performing any updates that are required.
+3. Perform any updates that are required.
 4. In the root directory run `mvn package`.
 5. Open your browser to point to *local directory*/target/site/index.html and review the site.
-6. When the changes look ok run `mvn resources:copy-resources@install`.
+6. When the changes look ok run `mvn pre-site install`.
 7. Perform `git add` on the affected files and `git commit`.
 8. Perform `git push`.
 9. After a few minutes review https://flume.staged.apache.org and make sure the appropriate changes are present.
 10. Once the site has been approved checkout the asf-site branch.
 11. Perform `git rebase asf-staging` followed by `git push`.
 12. After a few minutes verify that https://flume.apache.org has the correct changes.